Ask an Agent

 Question

 I was backing out of my driveway and hit a tree while attempting to avoid other parked cars.
-Apparently I hit the tree hard enough that it damaged my frame and now the doors on the driver side won't open.
-I am 61, have a good driving record, and am insured with Amica.
+Apparently, I hit the tree hard enough that it damaged my frame, and now the doors on the driver's side won't open.
+I am an Amica customer, aged 61, and have a good driving record.
 Should I file a claim?

 Answer